mbaumer/us_hep_funding/docs/_states/WV.md

 [Back to top](#top)
 ## WV-01 -- Rep. David B. McKinley (R) -- [Wikipedia](https://en.wikipedia.org/wiki/WV-01)
 ### Committees
-David B. McKinley is the #10 Democrat on the House Committee on Energy and Commerce
+David B. McKinley is the #10 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```